• Recipes

 • If desired, sprinkle with ½ cup miniature chocolate chips.

 • Bake at 350F for 30-35 minutes.
-The cheesecake will be dry and set on top.
-It will wiggle a little, but will not be sloshy or jiggly underneath.
+The cheesecake top will be set and look dry.
+The cheesecake will wiggle a little when moved, but will not be sloshy or jiggly underneath.

-• Cool at room temperature for at least an hour, then chill for at least 2 hours before serving.
-Store, covered, in the refrigerator.
+• Cool at room temperature for at least an hour, then chill for at least 2 hours before cutting and serving.

 Notes